rowanmoul/ArchSecureDualBoot/README.md

 Generate the unique data with the TPM:
 ```
 # tpm2_getrandom 32 > pkseed.bin
+# printf `\x20\x00` > pkseedsize.bin
+# cat pkseedsize.bin pkseed.bin > pkunique.dat
 ```
+This will generate 32 random bytes with the TRNG, then create a 2-btye header to indicate the amount of data (32 bytes).
+This header is a UINT16 in little-endian byte order, which is why it is 0x2000, not 0x0020.
+Note that `printf`'s `\x` escape sequence only works for one byte, so we need it twice. `cat` is then used to contactenate the two parts into a single file.
+You only need to store `pkunique.dat` somewhere safe.
+Also note that the file extensions are not required.

 Generate the primary key with the unique data:
 ```
 # tpm2_creatprimary --unique-data pkseed.bin --key-context pkcontext.ctx